Transition Year Programme (specially designed for Irish TY students)

 The SailCoach Transition Year programme was explicitly designed for Irish TY students.
 We are based on the Mediterranean island of Malta, where we run our SailBase for all kinds of Laser sailors.
 We understand that a number of TY students would like to use this flexible school year to develop their sailing skills and perhaps get to the required standard to be selected for the Irish Sailing’s Academy or just learning about life away from home.

-The Transition Year programme exposes sailors to the culture of a professional Laser sailor, allowing them to see firsthand how things are done by the full-time sailors on our team.
+The Transition Year programme exposes sailors to the culture of a professional Laser sailor, allowing them to see firsthand how the full-time sailors on our team do things.
 Their lifestyle alone is an eye-opener for most club-level Laser sailors.
 In this environment, the days are filled with Laser coaching 5 or 6 days a week, with good training partners and quality time with our in-house strength and conditioning coach to work on fitness levels.

 Our Coaching Philosophy…